MfeMeaf/Movie-website-api-test/README.md

 The general styling of the website could be better but I think that the simplistic design works and doesn't overclutter with unnecessary information / items

 The work flow during the project steady except during the start when I was looking for a decent API "Not all of them have a good response time and trailers"

+## What could I improve?
+1. Gitnore -
+The main thing that I should have done before publishing the project is make a gitnore file to ignore a file where the API key was stored "this would have secured the API key further so that only I would have been able to access / see the API key."

+2. Minor feature improvements -
+As for the features, something that would have been better to do is adding another API so that finding reviews for the movie would have been possible.
+Due to the API that is used not having zed data this feature was disconteniued.

+3.